Find Trade Colleges

 Longview, TX

 Out of the 9 schools in Texas that were part of this year’s ranking, LeTourneau University landed the # 2 spot on the list.
-Located in the city of Longview, LETU is a private not-for-profit school with a small student population.
+Located in the city of Longview, LETU is a private not-for-profit college with a small student population.

 About 13% of the students majoring in transportation & materials moving at the school are women while 87% are male.